SLaks/ExcelExporter/Readme.md

 ##License

-ExcelExport is Copyright © 2016 by Contributors under the MIT license (https://opensource.org/licenses/MIT).
+ExcelExport is Copyright © 2016 by Slaks under the MIT license (https://opensource.org/licenses/MIT).